ProxyGrow LogoProxyGrow

 • Fraud score: below 30/100 is good, below 50 is acceptable

-• No blacklist hits on major lists
+• No blacklist hits on major lists (Spamhaus SBL/XBL, SORBS, Barracuda)

 • is_proxy / is_vpn flags should be false or low confidence

 Mobile carrier IPs from active SIM cards rarely get blacklisted because they're shared by real mobile users via CGNAT.
 This is why they have better reputation than residential or datacenter proxies.
+That said, some mobile carrier ranges are flagged by IPQS as "high confidence VPN" even when they aren't — IPQS aggressively flags any IP that has ever appeared in known proxy lists, which inevitably includes carrier ranges that proxy providers have used.
+Treat IPQS scores on mobile carriers as a softer signal than on datacenter IPs.

 Test 5 — TCP/IP Fingerprint (OS Fingerprint)